github/opensource.guide/_articles/ge/code-of-conduct.md

 ### Gather information about the situation

-Treat each community member's voice as important as your own.
-If you receive a report that someone violated the code of conduct, take it seriously and investigate the matter, even if it does not match your own experience with that person.
+Treat each community member's voice as important as your own.If you receive a report that someone violated the code of conduct, take it seriously and investigate the matter, even if it does not match your own experience with that person.
 Doing so signals to your community that you value their perspective and trust their judgment.

 The community member in question may be a repeat offender who consistently makes others feel uncomfortable, or they may have only said or done something once.
 Both can be grounds for taking action, depending on context.